Frequently Asked Questions

 What is the AWS management committee?

 The management committee consists of at least six staff members, representing each joint venturer who are appointed by that joint venturer’s chief administrative officer.
-Staff with additional administrative or technical expertise may be appointed by the CAOs as needed to supplement the committee’s capacity.
+Staff with additional administrative or technical expertise may be appointed by the chief administrative officers as needed to supplement the committee’s capacity.

 The management committee takes direction from the AWS board and makes recommendations to the AWS board.
 The management committee provides oversight and expert technical support to the City of Parksville as the operator and is responsible for administering the joint venture agreement.